What is polycythemia vera?

 What causes polycythemia vera?

-Polycythemia vera is the result of a genetic mutation that develops during your lifetime.
+Polycythemia vera is caused by a genetic change (mutation) that develops during your lifetime.
 It is not an inherited genetic disorder.
-Why this happens to a given individual is unknown in most cases.
+In most cases it is not known why this happens.

 What are the symptoms of polycythemia vera?

-- Shortness of breath and difficulty breathing while lying down
+- Shortness of breath and trouble breathing while lying down

-- Visual disturbance, such as double vision, blurred vision, and blind spots
+- Vision problems, such as double vision, blurred vision, and blind spots

 - Inability to concentrate